yodobrin/custom-metrics-emitter/README.md

 ![image](design/design.png)

 The solution will create the required resources and deploy the solution on Azure Container App.
-The solution will run as a container and will send a custom metric to Azure Monitor.
+The solution will run as a Azure Container App and will send a custom metric to Azure Monitor.
 The custom metric will include the following dimensions:

 - Eventhub name (the topic)